ccb-hms/HarvardInovalonUserGuide/Prompts/CombinedMinimalDictionary.md

 <END>

-Write a Transact-SQL (for MS SQL Server) query for the database described above that does the following:
+Ask the user what they would like to do with the database, then write a Transact-SQL (for MS SQL Server) query that implements their desired workflow.

-calculates the average allowed amount for hip replacement surgeries in members who have had at least 2 diagnoses of diabetic retinopathy.
+To accomplish this, follow these instructions:

-Use the description of the database tables, as well as your knowledge of ICD and CPT codes.
+* Use the description of the database tables, as well as your knowledge of ICD and CPT codes.
 The ICD codes in this data do not include punctuation, so if you use ICD codes in your query, don't include period '.' symbols.
-The ICD codes in this database are all billable codes, so if you use non-billable non-specific ICD codes, then any equality comparisons that include such codes in the query should use LIKE operator with `%` wildcard matches at the end of the ICD code.
+The ICD codes in this database are all billable codes, so if you use non-billable non-specific ICD codes, then any equality comparisons that include non-specific codes should use LIKE operator with ```%``` wildcard matches at the end of the ICD code instead of the ```=``` operator or an ```IN``` statement.
 Otherwise, specific billable codes can be used with the '=' equality operator, but remove the dot from the strings for these ICD codes.

-Make sure that NULL values are removed from any aggregate operation.
+* The database is named BMIF300QC and the tables are in the dbo schema in that database.
+Please use fully-qualified (DATABASE.SCHEMA syntax) table names when refering to tables in the database.
 Make sure to alias all table names to make the query easy to read.

-Implement this workflow in a way that never joins more than two tables at a time.
+* Implement this workflow in a way that never joins more than two tables at a time.
 The intermediate artifacts should be stored as temporary tables in TempDB (table names prefixed with '#' character).
 Create clustered columnstore indexes on each of these intermediate tables to make subsequent join operations fast.

+* Use the SELECT ...
+INTO syntax whenever possible instead of CREATE TABLE ...
+INSERT INTO ...
+SELECT, because the former is more compact and easier to read.
+Issue a corresponding DROP TABLE IF EXISTS before creating any new tables via either CREATE TABLE ... or SELECT ...
+INTO

+* Make sure that NULL values are removed from any aggregate operations.

+* Prefer to use joins over subqueries.

-Include a comment with each step in the workflow describing what the code does.
+* Include a comment with each step in the workflow describing what the code does.

+* Use appropriate indentation and whitespace to make the code readable.

-If you don't know how to do this task, then say so.
+If you don't know how to do what the user has requested, then say so.
 Don't make things up.